MS, MA, NCC, LPC

-Baille is a Licensed Professional Counselor specializing in Internal Family Systems therapy.
-She received her MA in Professional Clinical Counseling from La Salle University.
+Baille received her MA in Professional Clinical Counseling from La Salle University.
 She also has an MS in Sports Psychology from Temple University.
-Her combination of knowledge and experience allows her to help individuals with mood disorders, trauma, family/relationship issues, as well as more severe mental illness.
-She has also worked with athletes, and non-athletes, in areas of life transitions and identity issues, as well as motivation and organizational skills.
+Her combination of knowledge and experience allows her to help individuals with trauma, anxiety, family & relationship issues, as well as more severe mental illness.
+She is able to work with athletes and others in areas of life transitions and identity issues, as well as motivation and organizational skills.

 Sports psychology focuses on areas of performance and motivation, both for athletes and the general population.
 It can be helpful in areas of time management and organization as well.
 Baille also focuses on identity and life transitions, helping people to gain a deeper understanding of themselves and the ways they relate to the world, as well as help people navigate through various changes and stressful times in life.